 Federal contractors and subcontractors who are covered by the affirmative action requirements of the Rehabilitation Act may invite individuals with disabilities to identify themselves on a job application.
 But, employers who request this type of information must follow certain legal requirements when it comes to the manner in which this information is requested and used.
 A pre-employment inquiry about a disability is also allowed if required by laws such as those that cover disabled veterans.
 Pre-employment inquiries about disabilities may be necessary to help employers identify applicants or clients with disabilities in order to provide them with the required special services.

 If you believe that you have been discriminated against because of your disability either on the job or during your job application and selection process, you may be able to seek compensation for your losses.
-The experienced Los Angeles disability discrimination attorneys at Kingsley & Kingsley are passionate advocates for employees' rights.
+The experienced Los Angeles disability attorneys at Kingsley and Kingsley Employment Lawyers are passionate advocates for employees' rights.
 Call us to schedule a free, comprehensive and confidential consultation.